Step 4: Gem Grading

 What Makes Recutting Diamonds and Other Gems Worthwhile?

-Generally, four situations make recutting diamonds or colored gemstones worthwhile:
+Generally, four situations make recutting diamonds and colored gemstones worthwhile:

 This article focuses primarily on recutting diamonds, since you’ll work with these gems most often.
 The final section deals with the differences between recutting colored stones and diamonds.